 Irrespective of any compliance monitoring or operational requirements that are likely to arise as a result of federal or provincial regulatory requirements (e.g., MMER, provincial approval to operate), pursuant to Section 16(3), a follow-up program to meet Section 38 of CEAA, and Section 79 of the Species at Risk Act, as applicable, will be developed in the EIA report for each applicable VEC to verify the accuracy of the environmental effects predictions or to verify the effectiveness of mitigation.
+The follow-up program will follow the CEA Agency's Operational Policy Statement entitled "Follow-Up Programs under the Canadian Environmental Assessment Act' (CEA Agency 2007c).
 The follow-up program will be described in sufficient detail to allow independent judgment as to the likelihood that it will deliver the type, quantity and quality of information required to reliably verify predicted environmental effects (or absence of them), and to confirm both the EIA predictions and/or the effectiveness of mitigation.
-In addition, various other monitoring programs (e.g., EEM, compliance monitoring) will be developed by Northcliff to monitor environmental performance of the Project and to demonstrate compliance with legislation or authorizations/approvals/permits/licenses issued thereunder.
-Where it is appropriate to do so, the follow-up program will be designed to incorporate baseline data, compliance data (such as established benchmarks, regulatory documents, standards or guidelines) as applicable, and real time data (such as observed data gathered in the field).
+In addition, various other monitoring programs (e.g., EEM, compliance monitoring) will be developed by Northcliff to monitor environmental performance of the Project and to demonstrate compliance with legislation or authorizations/approvals/permits/licences issued thereunder. program will be designed to incorporate baseline data, compliance data (such as established benchmarks, regulatory documents, standards or guidelines), and real time data (such as observed data gathered in the field).
 The reporting methods to be used, including reporting frequency, methods and format, will be described as they are applicable to achieve the objectives of follow-up as defined in CEAA.

-The EIA Report will describe the basic elements and requirements for a follow-up and monitoring program during applicable phases of the Project, including post-closure, as appropriate, as well as for potential accidents, malfunctions, or unplanned events.
+The EIA Report will describe the basic elements and requirements for a follow-up and monitoring program during applicable phases of the Project, including post-closure, as well as for potential accidents, malfunctions, or unplanned events.
 The EIA Report will not necessarily provide a detailed design of these follow-up programs, but rather will describe Northcliff's proposed approach to the management of follow-up programs, basic principles, and the process that it will employ for developing the specific details of the programs following EIA approval, to the greatest level of detail that is reasonable at the time of preparing the EIA Report.
 Where specific details are not known at the time of preparing the EIA Report, the process for developing, those details progressively in parallel to or following the EIA will be described.
-This will include how the program will be implemented during the pre-construction, construction, operation, and decommissioning, reclamation and closure phases of the Project, as applicable and appropriate, and in consultation with the CEA Agency, the federal RAs, and NBENV.
+This will include how the program will be implemented during the pre-construction, construction, operation, and decommissioning, reclamation and closure phases of the Project, and in consultation with the CEA Agency, the federal RAs, and NBENV.